berts-workshop/berts-workshop.github.io/_pages/call_for_papers.md

 - **Large-Scale Time Series Datasets and Benchmarks**: The quality and quantity of publicly available time series data lag behind other modalities, such as text and vision.
 We welcome contributions of large-scale time series data (both general and domain-specific) and benchmarks comparing various time series foundation models.
 We also invite methods for better synthetic time series generation and augmentation to address data challenges.
 - **Time Series Evaluation**: We seek contributions on the analysis, comparison, and development of metrics for time series tasks, including metrics for probabilistic forecasting, multivariate forecasting, and use-case motivated metrics.
 - **Real-World Applications of Large Time Series Models**: We invite contributions showcasing the potential of large time series models in real-world domains, such as energy, healthcare, retail, human mobility, and finance.

-## Call for reviewers (closed)

-We are also looking for reviewers for the workshop.
-If you would like to nominate someone (or yourself), please fill this [google form](https://docs.google.com/forms/d/e/1FAIpQLSdOa2gEKTmpSvqa9tbQGEQbm7uxmGlht-04qA3u0agoWIaO5w/viewform).

 ## Reviewer Guidelines